AAA1459/SkinModHelper/docs/guide/skinconfig/CharacterConfig.md

 Character's effect setting
 -----------------------------------
-If you want to set it's character-effect for object-ID, Then you can choose to add the effect you want (you can add multiple):
+If you want to set it's character-effect for object-ID, Then you can choose to add the effect you want:
 ```
-BadelineMode: true     # Let the default hair color etc of object-ID be baddy.
 SilhouetteMode: true     # Color the entire object-ID with its hair color, like a silhouette
 ```